 Increased Risk of Dry Eye

 Smokers are nearly twice as likely to have dry eyes as non-smokers.
-Tobacco smoke irritates the eyes and can worsen the symptoms of dry eye, which include red eyes, itchy eyes, watery eyes and a foreign body sensation (i.e., like something is stuck in the eyes).
+Tobacco smoke irritates the eyes and can worsen the symptoms of dry eye, which include red eyes, itchy eyes, watery eyes, and a foreign body sensation (i.e., something is stuck in the eyes).

 Smoking While Pregnant

 Expectant mothers that smoke subjects their unborn children to dangerous toxins.
 These babies are more likely to develop fetal and infant eye disorders, including crossed eyes and an underdeveloped optic nerve (which can lead to blindness).

 Women that smoke while pregnant are also more likely to give birth to premature babies, putting them at a higher risk of eye problems than babies that are born at full term.

 Affects Healing and Scarring after Surgery

 Smoking can be very harmful to someone recovering from eyelid surgery or another oculoplastic procedure.
 The chemicals in cigarettes constrict the blood vessels, reducing blood supply to the healing tissues.
 Without adequate circulation, the tissues can die.
 The nicotine in a cigarette or even a vape pen can prevent surgical wounds from healing.
 Smoking is associated with a heightened risk of wound infections.
 Studies have also found that smokers tend to need more anesthesia during surgery, and more pain medication afterward.

 It’s Not Too Late to Quit